Science Advisory Committee on Pest Control Products: Terms of Reference

 8.9 Deliberations and reports

 Deliberations during meetings may be held in camera in order to foster open, frank, and free-flowing discussion.
-Meeting deliberations are not electronically recorded.
-The co-chairs and the Executive Director of PMRA may grant observer status, for all, or part of, the Committee deliberations to selected individuals.
+Meeting deliberations are not electronically recorded unless deemed necessary and otherwise agreed upon between the co-chairs and the Executive Secretary.
+The co-chairs and the Executive Secretary may grant observer status, for all, or part of, the Committee deliberations to selected individuals.

 In keeping with the Official Languages Act, the Committee members have the right to participate in discussions in the official language of their choice.
 Information prepared for the Committee will be provided in both official languages.
 Technical information and scientific reviews shared with the Committee will be provided in the language they were created.

-Advice from the Science Advisory Committee on Pest Control Products must be provided to Health Canada in the form of an Advisory Report within 60 days of the meeting (or earlier), unless otherwise agreed upon between the PMRA and the SAC-PCP.
+Science Advisory Committee on Pest Control Products' advice to the Minister must be provided to Health Canada in the form of an Advisory Report within 90 days of the meeting (or earlier), unless otherwise agreed upon between the PMRA and the SAC-PCP.

 The PMRA will provide the SAC-PCP with an Agency employee to assist the SAC-PCP in drafting their advice and recommendations.
 In certain situations, the Committee may rely on external professional services to coordinate the development of the Advisory Report.
-The PMRA will be provided an opportunity to review the draft Advisory Report to provide comments of a factual nature, for the co-chairs’ consideration, before the Report is finalized for submission to the Executive Director of PMRA.
+The PMRA will be provided an opportunity to review the draft Advisory Report to provide comments of a factual nature, for the co-chairs' consideration, before the Report is finalized for submission to Health Canada.

-The Advisory Report will outline advice on the charge question(s) issued by Health Canada.
+The Advisory Report will outline advice on the science question(s).
 The Committee is encouraged to reach a consensus in providing advice whenever possible.
 When a consensus is not possible, the Advisory Report will reflect the diversity of opinions and/or lack of consensus.
 The reasons for a lack of consensus, if any, must be clearly identified and substantiated.
 In cases where there is a real divergence of opinion, the different opinions will be documented, and the number of members supporting each opinion recorded.
 Individual member positions or remarks will not be attributed in the Advisory Report.

 Meeting summaries will be prepared by the Secretariat to summarize the proceedings.
 Remarks will not be attributed to individuals in the records.